alecjacobson/geometry-processing-introduction/README.md

 Each oriented triangle also defines three _directed edges_ between its three vertices.
-Other triangles in the mesh may contain edges with the same incident vertices, possible in the opposite direction.
+Other triangles in the mesh may contain edges with the same incident vertices, possibly in the opposite direction.

 ![Two neighboring triangles may share the same (unoriented) edge (thick black).
 In a consistently oriented mesh, these triangles' corresponding half-edges